Parents- please take Parent and Community School Climate Survey that is located under the Family Tab.

-REACH High School Open House
+REACH High School Open House a Huge Success

-REACHing Out Program
+Reaching Out Program

-This past Friday, January 17th REACH High School students began their "REACHing Out Program" in conjunction with students at Castleberry Elementary.
+This past Friday, January 17th REACH High School students began their "Reaching Out Program" in conjunction with students at Castleberry Elementary.
 The younger students were assisted by the high school students in Art, Music, PE, Study Hall, and in the Library.
 The program takes place every other week and will continue throughout the remainder of this school year.
-Already, administrators, faculty, and students at both schools thoroughly enjoy this valuable mentorship program.
+Already, administrators, faculty, and the students at both schools thoroughly enjoy this valuable mentorship program.

 Important School Climate Survey